November 7: Can photography, that most prosaic of media, express the cry from the depth of the soul; suadade?

 Albert Guspi invited Rivas to participate in the Mediterranean Photography Workshop in Cadaqués, and later to exhibit at the Spectrum gallery twice during 1977; exhibitions which made Rivas known to the small but devoted world around the Spectrum gallery.

 He then taught at the Grup-Taller d’Art Fotogràfic, where he gave a seminar on portraiture.
 Among his students was Manolo Laguillo, who would become his friend and with whom, in the following years, he would go out to photograph in the outskirts of Barcelona.
-Above are very different pictures made of the same building by the two companions as they ventured out together mostly in the mornings on Saturdays and Sundays into the periphery of Barcelona: to Poblenou, Carmel, Sants, Poble Sec, Zona Franca, but also the old town (la Ribera, El Borne), Gràcia and Horta, then crowded and neglected neighbourhoods.
+Above are very different pictures made of the same building (at the same time—note the urine stain on the shutter, the puddle on the pavement) by the two companions as they ventured out together mostly in the mornings on Saturdays and Sundays into the periphery of Barcelona: to Poblenou, Carmel, Sants, Poble Sec, Zona Franca, but also the old town (la Ribera, El Borne), Gràcia and Horta, then crowded and neglected neighbourhoods.
 Laguillo’s more factual photograph (right, above) is exposed for the shadows and records the entire width of the facade, while Rivas sets the sky as a mid-tone, giving it one-quarter of the frame by cropping out all but the side of the forbidding industrial building.
 The street lamp projects a theatrical pool of light while the surrounding architecture is rendered as dark, sculptural slabs.

 1996 and 1997 brought recognition as Rivas won the Plastic Arts Prize of the City of Barcelona and the National Photography Prize.